Should Your Business File Bankruptcy?

 - Chapter 7: (Going out of business) If business operations are terminating and assets are to be liquidated to pay creditors.

-Chapter 11: If you are trying to stay in business, a Chapter 11 case can enable you to reorganize by giving you a temporary break from creditor collections and allow you to propose a repayment plan.
+Chapter 11 including Subchapter V: If you are trying to stay in business, a Chapter 11 case can enable you to reorganize by giving you a temporary break from creditor collections and allow you to propose a repayment plan.
+The new Subchapter V has helped many in Los Angeles with less restrictions and requirements than standard Chapter 11 cases.

 How much must be repaid depends on numerous factors including the value of assets of the corporation, types and amounts of debts involved, and to what the creditors will agree.